 She was one of the founders of the National League for Democracy (NLD).
 Inspired by Mahatma Gandhi, she opposed all use of violence and called on the military leaders to hand over power to a civilian government, with the aim to establish a democratic society in Myanmar.

 In the election in 1990, the NLD won a victory, but the generals prevented the legislative assembly from convening and refused to release Suu Kyi from house arrest.
-The Peace Prize awarded in 1991 helped in mobilizing world opinion in favor of Aung San Suu Kyi’s cause.
+The Peace Prize awarded in 1991 helped in mobilizing world opinion in favour of Aung San Suu Kyi’s cause.

 Aung San Suu Kyi remained under her house arrest till August 2010.

 Alva Murdal, a Writer, Diplomat, former Cabinet Minister of Sweeden received the Nobel Peace Prize in 1982 for her contribution in the field of disarmament and arms control.
 As the representative of a non-aligned Sweden, she worked actively to persuade the superpowers to disarm.
 The nuclear race was a major concern, and she fought for nuclear weapons-free zones in Europe.